archetypalsxe/api-simulator/README.md

   * To access the code, navigate to: `http://127.0.0.1:8080/worldspan`
     * Or the server IP if it's not local in place of 127.0.0.1
   * In the main-test.go, update the IP if necessary
-    * Run `go test` to test to make sure that everything is working
+    * Run automated tests (below) to test to make sure that everything is working

 ## Daemonizing (init.d)
 * Copy the initd file to the appropriate folder